Akash-Tiwari-890/delta-demo/README.md

 # delta-demo
-This is demo for  git and git hub class
+This is demo for  git and git hub class.